sodafoundation/documentation/learning/dashboard/BuildingBlock/README.md

 # INTRODUCTION TO HTML5!

-HTML stands for *Hyper Text Markup Language.
-It is used to design web pages using a markup language.
-HTML is an abbreviation of Hypertext and Markup language.
-Hypertext defines the link between the web pages. **HTML 5* is the <u> fifth and current version of HTML.
+- HTML stands for **Hyper Text Markup Language**.
+- It is used to design web pages using a markup language.
+Hypertext defines the link between the web pages.
+- **HTML 5** is the <u> fifth and current version of HTML.

 ## FEATURES: